-There are a number of settings and places along the continuum of care where advance care planning can be integrated.
+There are a number of settings and points along the continuum of care where advance care planning can be integrated within the primary care relationship:

-- Diagnosis of, and/or hospitalization for, a serious and progressive illness or a life-limiting illness provide another opportunity.42 43 44 45 46 - Diagnosis of a chronic illness is another critical time to engage an individual in advance care planning conversations.
-47 48 49 50 51 52 - At the time of a change in function/condition of an individual. - Primary care is an important setting where advance care planning can be integrated into routine care.^{53 54 55 56} Family physicians and nurse practitioners are in the ideal position to discuss advance care planning with their patients by introducing it into routine visits and following-up at subsequent visits.^{57 58} These visits provide an opportunity to initiate a conversation with healthy capable adults that will create awareness, normalize advance care planning, and start the planning process.
+- At the time of diagnosis of, and/or hospitalization for, a serious and progressive illness or a lifelimiting illness provide opportunities for integration.41 42 43 44 45 - At the time of diagnosis of a chronic illness is another critical time to engage an individual in advance care planning conversations.46 47 48 49 50 51 - At the time of a change in function/condition of an individual.

+Primary care is an important setting where advance care planning can be integrated into routine care.52 53 54 55 Family physicians and nurse practitioners are in the ideal position to discuss advance care planning with their patients by introducing it into routine visits and following-up at subsequent visits.
+These visits provide an opportunity to initiate a conversation with healthy capable adults that will create awareness, normalize advance care planning, and start the planning process.

-Therefore, advance care planning conversations can be held in a number of settings - of course, always with capable adults: primary care in the offices of family physicians and health clinics; home health settings; acute care; chronic care clinics and residential care.
+Therefore, advance care planning conversations can be held in a number of settings - of course, always with capable adults: in the offices of family physicians and health clinics; home health settings; acute care; chronic care clinics and residential care.

 Experience in Canada has demonstrated that organizational support is critical to the implementation of advance care planning.
 This involves development and implementation of related policy and procedures, dedicated human and fiscal resources to support program development, and the identification of champions within the organization to take on leadership roles.
 Senior administrators need to be supportive of advance care planning development and implementation within their organization.
 There is a need for ongoing investment of time, energy and resources in order for program implementation to be successful.
-Or

 Experience has also confirmed that advance care planning initiatives support many existing organizational policies and priorities in the healthcare system.
-These include provincial/territorial policy and regulatory frameworks, accreditation, and a variety of health and social service frameworks, for example chronic disease management, interprofessional practice, and patient safety.61 It is important to demonstrate these connections.
+These include provincial/territorial policy and regulatory frameworks, accreditation, and a variety of health and social service frameworks, for example chronic disease management, interprofessional practice, and patient safety.lix It is important to demonstrate these connections.

-Research and experience has demonstrated the following.
+Research and experience has demonstrated the following:

 - Advance care planning is best facilitated by a combination of professionals initiating and having the discussions, combined with educational materials.
-62 63 64 65 66 67 68 - The process may unfold over multiple sessions.
-69 70 71 72 - Physician involvement is key.
-73 74 75 - As advance care planning is dynamic, healthcare professionals should be routinely reminded to offer advance care planning discussions at an appropriate time to their patients.^{76 77 78 79}
+61 62 63 64 65 66 67 - The process may unfold over multiple sessions.68 69 70 71 - Physician involvement is key. - As advance care planning is dynamic, healthcare professionals should be routinely reminded to offer advance care planning discussions at an appropriate time to their patients.
+75 76 77 78

-While research is developing regarding advance care planning, addressing the barriers and enablers to its implementation and the impacts and outcomes of engaging in advance care planning, there remain many unanswered questions.80
+While research is developing regarding advance care planning, addressing the barriers and enablers to its implementation and the impacts and outcomes of engaging in advance care planning, there remain many unanswered questions.